lijunwei19/summarize-document-ML/Train/Readme.md

 ### Introduction
    This folder contain all the elements for tainning model.
-No enough computing resource and time to run training model completely(only 3%).
+No enough computing resource and time to run training model completely(only 3% about 3-4hours).

 ## Guide
    Continue trainning it,more accuracy